epigraphy-info/epigraphy-info/meeting_pages/workshop_5.md

 *A hands-on workshop that explores the different Trismegistos portals (TM Places, People, Texts, …) and offers an opportunity to discover its new tools (LOD APIs, SNA tool, …).*

-Please follow this link for further information about this session and to register: [https://epinfovworkshoptm.eventbrite.nl](https://epinfovworkshoptm.eventbrite.nl).
+Please follow this link for further information about this session and to register: [https://epinfovworkshoptm.eventbrite.nl](https://epinfovworkshoptm.eventbrite.nl){:target="_blank" rel="noopener"}.
-To complete your registration send us (info@epigraphy.info) the registration confirmation and specify in the email if you are going to attend the session in person or virtually.
+To complete your registration send us ([info@epigraphy.info](mailto:info@epigraphy.info)) the registration confirmation and specify in the email if you are going to attend the session in person or virtually.

 ---